billster45/ScienceCritAI/README.md

 ---

 ### [Norm Inconsistency in Large Language Models: Evidence from Amazon Ring Surveillance Videos](https://billster45.github.io/ScienceCritAI/LLM_call_police_summary_20240919_205727.html)
-**Why read this:** This paper is worth reading as it critically examines the decision-making inconsistencies in Large Language Models (LLMs) when analyzing surveillance videos, particularly in the context of police intervention.
+**Why read this:** This paper is worth reading as it critically examines the inconsistencies in decision-making by Large Language Models (LLMs) when analyzing surveillance videos, particularly in the context of police intervention.
 The findings reveal significant biases in the models' recommendations, especially concerning neighborhood demographics, raising important ethical concerns about the deployment of AI in high-stakes scenarios.

 **Date:** 2024-09-19

 ---

 ### [Evaluating the Novelty and Feasibility of Research Ideas Generated by Large Language Models](https://billster45.github.io/ScienceCritAI/LLM_novel_research_ability_summary_20240914_180431.html)
 **Why read this:** This paper is significant as it explores the capabilities of large language models (LLMs) in generating novel research ideas, revealing that LLM-generated ideas are rated as more novel than those from human experts.
-The findings highlight both the potential and limitations of LLMs in research idea generation, making it a valuable read for those interested in the intersection of artificial intelligence and research innovation.
+The findings highlight both the potential and limitations of LLMs in the research ideation process, emphasizing the need for careful evaluation of their feasibility and diversity in idea generation.

 **Date:** 2024-09-14